-- 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, the school has committed to training staff throughout the academic year.
+- 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, St. Elizabeth's has committed to training staff throughout the academic year.
 All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive; - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2022) - School procedures for Children Missing Education - The school Behaviour Policy - 9.2 Staff at St. Elizabeth's will; engage in Safeguarding Training at the start of each year.
-In addition they will be trained in the PREVENT duty, online safety, protective behaviours, mental health training.
-Volunteers and students will be inducted by the safeguarding lead before they take up any duties in the school.
-The DSL and deputy DSL will attend refresher training every 2 years, they will also attend DSL briefings each term.
-The DSL and
+As part of this training and their annual refresher, they will also receive; - This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023) - School procedures for Children Absent from Education - St. Elizabeth's Behaviour Policy - 9.2 Staff at St. Elizabeth's will; receive continuing CPD in mental health, online safety, DSL refresher training, DSL briefings, Safeguarding hub training.
+Governors will receive safeguarding training via the Holy Cross MAC.
+Volunteers will receive the training at their induction prior to working with any children. - 9.3 St. Elizabeth's recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm.